ghdl/ghdl/doc/using/InvokingGHDL.rst

 Generate a Makefile containing only dependencies to build a design unit.

 This command works like the make and gen-makefile commands (see :option:`-m`), but instead of a full makefile only dependencies without rules are generated on the standard output.
 These rules can then be integrated in another Makefile.

+This command is not available with the mcode backend.

 .. _GHDL:options: